LandRegistry/common-dev-env/README.md

 [Example - Spatial](snippets/spatial_postgres-init-fragment.sql)

-The default Postgres port 5432 will be available for connections from other containers.
-Port 5434 is exposed for external connections from the host.
+The default Postgres port 5432 will be available for connections from other containers, hostname `postgres-13` or `postgres-17`.
+Port `5434` (for PG13) or `5435` (for PG17) is exposed for external connections from the host.

 **`/manage.py`**